datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-But just how good is your model?
+Just how good is your model?
 That is what the interviewer asks.
 How do you interpret the RMSE value?

 ---